C/1975 V1 (West)

-Comet West, formally designated C/1975 V1, 1976 VI, and 1975n, was a comet described as one of the brightest objects to pass through the inner Solar System in 1976.
+Comet West, formally designated as C/1975 V1, 1976 VI, and 1975n, was a comet described as one of the brightest objects to pass through the inner Solar System in 1976.
 It is often described as a "great comet."

-History
+Observational history

-It was discovered photographically by Richard M. West, of the European Southern Observatory, on August 10, 1975.
-The comet came to perihelion (closest approach to the Sun) on February 25, 1976.
+It was discovered photographically by Richard M. West, of the European Southern Observatory, on 10 August 1975.
+The comet came to perihelion (closest approach to the Sun) on 25 February 1976.
 During perihelion the comet had a minimum solar elongation of 6.4° and as a result of forward scattering reached a peak apparent magnitude of −3.
-From February 2527, observers reported that the comet was bright enough to study during full daylight.
+From 25 to 27 February, observers reported that the comet was bright enough to study during full daylight.

 Despite its brightness, Comet West went largely unreported in the popular media.
 This was partly due to the relatively disappointing display of Comet Kohoutek in 1973, which had been widely predicted to become extremely prominent: scientists were wary of making predictions that might raise public expectations.